mlops-club/pulumi-ui/README.md

 We would LOVE to have you contribute!

-Guides, docs, examples, features, hype, IaC to help folks deploy this themselves.
+Guides, docs, examples, tests, features, hype, IaC to help folks deploy this themselves.
 All of it.

 See [CONTRIBUTING.md](./CONTRIBUTING.md)